vulnersCom/splunk-vulners/vulners-lookup/README.txt

 3) Installation on forwarder
 -------------------------------------------------------------------------------
-Log into the shell for your SplunkForwarder server Change to the SplunkForwarder application folder: cd $SPLUNK_HOME/etc/apps
+Log into the shell for your SplunkForwarder server Install python3 prerequisites pip3 install distro getmac ifaddr futures
+Change to the SplunkForwarder application folder: cd $SPLUNK_HOME/etc/apps
 Extract the application from the archive file: tar xzf <archive location>
 Verify that the app has the proper permissions for the OS: chown -R splunk:splunk $SPLUNK_HOME/etc/apps/vulners-lookup Restart Splunk
   $SPLUNK_HOME/bin/splunk restart

 Configuration:
 -------------------------------------------------------------------------------